Skip to Content

 Steps Overview:

-Rinse and dry the spinach, place it in a large salad bowl or platter and then scatter the clementine segments onto the salad along with the slivered red onion, almonds and crumbled goat cheese.
-When ready to serve, dress the salad with the reserved salad dressing.
+2. Rinse and dry the spinach, place it in a large salad bowl or on a large platter.
+Scatter the clementine segments onto the salad along with the slivered red onion, almonds and crumbled goat cheese on top.
+For a prettier presentation, reserve a few clementine segments, almonds, and onion slivers to place on top just before serving.

 Serving Suggestions